HeinoPortfolio/Java/README.md

 <p/>

 1. ### Appointment Application -
-  * An appoint application that has a uses a GUI, JavaFX, FXML to create an appointment application.
+  * An appointment application that has a uses a GUI, JavaFX, FXML to create an appointment application.
   * Will make use of locale settings.
 Will dispaly some text in French if the user is located in a French speaking area.
 2. ### Inventory Application -
   * An inventory application that has a uses a GUI, JavaFX, FXML to create an appointment application.